thesensetree/forestry-demo/pricing.md

 Blissful package:

-Indian Head Massage and Reflexology 90 mins $120
+Indian Head Massage and Reflexology $120 for 90 minutes

-Indian Head Massage and Reiki 90 mins $130
+Indian Head Massage and Reiki $130 for 90 minutes

-Reflexology and Reiki 90 mins $135
+Reflexology and Reiki $135 for 90 minutes

 We also provide couple massages, service for events such as birthday parties, gatherings, corporate events etc. Please email for more information.